therewasaguy/DM2193b-webdev-SP16/weekly_detail/week_12.md

     </script>
 ```

+Fortunately there are JavaScript libraries that deal with SVG animation.

-Some of GreenSock's plugins like [drawSVG](https://greensock.com/drawSVG) and [morphSVG](https://greensock.com/morphSVG) are not free, but there are open source alternatives.
+We've seen some of these as part of GreenSock's GSAP.
+Some of their plugins like [drawSVG](https://greensock.com/drawSVG) and [morphSVG](https://greensock.com/morphSVG) are not free, but there are open source alternatives:

 * **[Vivus](http://maxwellito.github.io/vivus/)** is an open-source alternative to drawSVG.
 * **[SVG Morpheus](https://github.com/alexk111/SVG-Morpheus)** is an open-source alternative to morphSVG